From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

 \subsection{Higher affinity of SARS-CoV2 to ACE2 receptor as compared to SARS-CoV1 is associated with a higher interaction strength of the IF-cluster}

-For a given network, a cluster represents more global connectivity than the metrics like edges, hubs, and cliques.
-As seen in Figures \ref{fig:cyto}(a,b), the largest interface cluster at $I_{min}$ $\leq$ to 2.75 is dominated by the ACE2 receptor in both the complexes.
+As seen in Figs \ref{Fig 6}(a,b), the largest interface cluster at $I_{min}$ $\leq$ 2.75 is dominated by the ACE2 receptor in both the complexes.
 This situation remains unaltered for higher $I_{min}$ values in the cases of SARS-CoV1 complex, whereas a major part of ACE2 receptor separates from the interface cluster around $I_{min} \sim$ 3.2-3.5 in the case of SARS-CoV2 complex.
-Further, despite the ACE2 receptor dominating the interface cluster for both complexes at weaker $I_{min}$, we observe clear distinctions between the two cases, in terms of the continuity of the connections at interface.
-A careful analysis of the corresponding building blocks, cliques/communities in Figure \ref{AvgCl}(a, b) also exhibit differences.
+Further, despite the ACE2 receptor dominating the interface cluster in both complexes at weaker $I_{min}$, we observe clear distinctions between the two cases, in terms of the continuity of the connections at interface.
+A careful analysis of the corresponding building blocks, cliques/communities in Figs 5(a, b) also exhibit differences.
 Specifically, these units are well interspersed between the residues of SARS-CoV2 and ACE2 receptor, whereas two out of the three communities in SARS-CoV1 and ACE2 receptor complex are highly biased towards the spike protein residues.
 The continuity of the interface connections in the SARS-CoV2-ACE2 receptor complex arises due to the interface communities, which are robust ($I_{min}$ $\geq$ 3.5) and they are stitched beautifully well with strong edges.
-Furthermore, the robustness leads to a strong interface cluster, which separates itself from a major part of the ACE2 receptor.
+Furthermore, robustness leads to a strong interface cluster, which separates itself from a major part of the ACE2 receptor.

+This higher affinity of SARS-CoV2 to the ACE 2 receptor is already evident at even the most direct representation in the conventional 3D-pictorial representation (PYMOL) of both complexes for various $I_{min}$ in Figs \ref{Fig 1} and \ref{Fig 2}.
+This feature continues to be prominent upon our first analysis presented above in the largest cluster transition profiles as function of $I_{min}$ at 50$\%$ dynamic stability as seen in Fig \ref{Fig 3}(a).
+The stability of the largest interface cluster at higher interaction strengths in SARS-CoV2 complex as compared to SARS-CoV1 complex indicates that information regarding higher binding affinity can be extracted from the size of the largest interface cluster.